Yencerr/CodeRefactoring/README.md

 changed colors through the webpage to be more consistant.

-The hoped outcome was to possibly increase load speed by making the page have to make less comands when opening and to make code a little easier to follow and read over the page.
+The hoped outcome was to possibly increase load speed by making the page have to make less comands when opening.
+To also make code a little easier to follow and read over the page.